 In recent years, travel to Bali has become synonymous with seeking the ultimate in relaxation.
 However, this eco-friendly escape is not just about yoga on the beach and tantric spas — there’s so much more to experience on this diverse island.
-As one of our 2018 Trending Destinations, here are our tips on when to book, where to go, what to see and more.
+As our #2 Trending Destination for 2019, here are our tips on when to book, where to go, what to see and more.

 What’s In This Guide